rust-lang/rfcs/0000-borrow.md

 The question is really about `Vec`, `String`, and `Deref`, and is mostly orthogonal to this RFC.
 As long as we accept this or one of the cross-borrowing RFCs, then `Deref` could give us 'nice' conversions from `Vec` and `String`.

+However, it is worth considering the `&mut` situation in particular.
+One place it seems sensible to want a mutable reference is when mutating owning collections.
+If we want to add or remove an element from a `Vec` (for example) we do want a mutable reference to the `Vec` itself and not a mutable slice view of the data inside.
+Even though this situation is sensible, I believe it is rare enough that using a function will suffice.
+I believe many such instances are in pattern matching, and `ref` is not affected by this proposal.